 The personality questionnaire doesn't just look at your current personality, but also at the potential shifts and adjustments under the surface.
 Using this information, it's possible infer potential development you might like to see in your approach to help you adapt to your current life situation.

 In this section we look at the changes and developments you might want to see in your personality, based on the answers you gave to the personality questionnaire.
 As well as looking at the potential changes themselves, we'll also offer some suggestions and hints to help you develop your personal style in those ways.

 We can measure the kinds of potential develop in your personality using the standard DISC traits of Dominance, Influence, Steadiness and Compliance.
-In the chart shown below, the coloured bars correspond to these four factors.
-Bars above the central line are features you likely want to emphasise in your style, while those below the line represent behaviours you'd prefer to reduce.
+In the chart shown below, the colored bars correspond to these four factors.
+Bars above the central line are features you likely want to emphasize in your style, while those below the line represent behaviors you'd prefer to reduce.
 The larger the bar, the stronger the effect.

 The kinds of personal development discussed in this section are all extrapolated from the answers you gave during your personality questionnaire.
 You are the only person who can judge how they apply to you in reality, and its therefore important to treat the comments here as constructive suggestions rather than definitive comments.

 The level of Dominance in your style is relatively high, and it seems that you're seeking to reduce the influence of this factor somewhat.